 Seasonal Flu Information

-Together, we can slow the spread of the seasonal flu.
+Together, we can slow the spread of influenza (seasonal flu).

 - Get a flu vaccine.
-Flu vaccines are available on campus at our Annual Flu Vaccine Blitz, as well as at UHS while supplies last.
+Flu vaccines are available on campus at our Annual Flu Vaccine Blitz, while supplies last.

 - Wash your hands.
-A lot.
-Frequent hand washing offers the best protection against influenza.
+Frequent hand washing offers the best protection against the flu.
 Alcohol-based hand wipes or gel sanitizers help, too.

 - Avoid touching your eyes, nose or mouth.
 Difficult?
 Yes.
 Effective?
 Very.